 For convenience, running cargo doc --open will build the HTML for your current crate’s documentation (as well as the documentation for all of your crate’s dependencies) and open the result in a web browser.
 Navigate to the add_one function and you’ll see how the text in the documentation comments is rendered, as shown in Figure 14-1.

 f14001.tif

-<AU: Please add Alt Text here>
+<Rendered HTML documentation for the add_one function of my_crate>